 However, many people resign when they might not necessarily want to.
 When people resign, they often feel as though it is forced, or they had no other choice.
 Although your employment relationship may seem strained or failed, you should never resign because of this.
 Even if you feel you have no other choice but to resign, here are 5 reasons not to resign. .

 Constructive Dismissal or Forced Resignation Claim Are Difficult

 5 Reasons Not to Resign is important to understand.
 Firstly, if you resign and want to lodge an unfair dismissal or general protection’s application, you first hurdle is demonstrating that your resignation really was forced.
 Whilst it is your application, the onus is on you to prove the resignation was forced as it was you who ended the employment relationship.

-If you are terminated / dismissed, the onus is on your employer to demonstrate that either the dismissal was fair (in an unfair dismissal) or the dismissal was not adverse action because of a workplace right or exercise of workplace right (in a general protections claim).
-When either claim is lodged and the employee has resigned, it gives rise to a jurisdictional objection (being “the employee was not dismissed”) that the employer can rely on to defend your claim.
+If you are terminated / dismissed, the onus is on your employer to demonstrate that either the dismissal was fair. (in an unfair dismissal).
+Or the dismissal was adverse action because of a workplace right or exercise of workplace right (in a general protections claim).
+When either claim is lodged and the employee has resigned, it gives rise to a jurisdictional objection (being “the employee was not dismissed”).
+The employer may rely on to defend your claim.

 The term dismissed is defined where an employee has been terminated at the employer’s initiative.
-In a constructive dismissal or forced resignation claim, an employee must argue they were forced to resign because of the conduct or course of conduct engaged in by the employer.
-A forced resignation, also referred to as a constructive dismissal, is when an employee has no real choice but to resign and thus, the onus is on the employee to prove that their resignation was not voluntary.
+In a constructive dismissal or forced resignation claim, an employee must argue they were forced to resign.
+Because of the conduct or course of conduct engaged in by the employer.
+A forced resignation, also referred to as a constructive dismissal, is when an employee has no real choice but to resign.
+The onus is on the employee to prove that their resignation was not voluntary.

 In order to satisfy the legal test for a forced resignation or constructive dismissal claim.
 The employee must demonstrate that the employer has taken action with the intent to bring the relationship to an end or that has that probable result.
 In the words of the